Forensic-Odontologist/SmilePnP/docs/USER-GUIDE.md

 - Validate the scaling permanently via: Object > Apply > Scale

 This ensures that the 3D model is dimensionally consistent with anatomical measurements.

+#### Applying the Orientation Transformation (position, rotation, scale...)

+- Once the correct orientation is achieved, apply the transformation:
+- Object > Apply > All Transforms

 ---